Battle of Bibracte: Battle

-A number of Gauls deserted from the allied cavalry commanded by the legate Lucius Aemilius.
-They joined the Helvetii and informed them of the Roman march.
-The Helvetti decided to harass Caesar's rear guard which caught the attention of the entire Roman army.
-When Caesar noticed this, he sent his entire cavalry to reinforce his rear and used them to screen the deployment of his army.
-Occupying a nearby hill, Caesar placed the Seventh, Eight, Ninth, and Tenth legions in battle lines.
-The legions were organized in three battle lines (triplex acies) on the slope of the hill, the top of which he occupied himself, along with the Eleventh and Twelfth legions and all his allies and auxiliaries.
-His baggage train was assembled near the summit, where it could be guarded by the forces there.
-The legionaries of the Eleventh and Twelfth started to dig a trench and build a rampart around the bagage.
-Caesar probably felt it important to keep his recently recruited soldiers busy and wanted the experienced men in the main battle line to know their commander was making sure their possessions were extra safe.
+A number of Gauls who had deserted from the allied cavalry commanded by the legate Lucius Aemilius decided to join the Helvetii and provided them details about the Roman troops.
+The Helvetii attacked Caesar's rear guard and Caesar responded by sending his entire cavalry as reinforcement.
+Occupying a nearby hill, Caesar positioned the Seventh, Eight, Ninth, and Tenth legions into three battle lines (triplex acies) on the slope of the hill, the top of which he occupied himself, along with the Eleventh and Twelfth legions and all his allies and auxiliaries.

-Having driven off Caesar's cavalry and with their own baggage train secured, the Helvetii engaged "in the seventh hour", approximately noon or one o'clock.
-According to Caesar, the Helvetii advanced in a close formation with a shield wall in front, they came on in good order, but their attack was checked when the Romans threw several volleys of pila; heavy javelins/throwings pears.
-The Roman missiles killed or wounded a number of warriors while other pila got stuck in the attackers shields.
-The Roman legionaries cheered, drew their swords and advanced downhill.
-The Helvetii advance had been halted and now the Romans charged into them with the advantage of coming in from the high ground; many Helvetii warriors had pila sticking out of their shields and threw them aside to fight unencumbered, but this also made them more vulnerable.
-The four legions of the main battle line drove the Helvetii back down the slope, across the plain towards the hill where their families were and their baggage train sat.
+Having driven off Caesar's cavalry, the Helvetii engaged between noon and one o'clock.
+According to Caesar, the Helvetii advanced in a close formation with a shield wall in front, but their attack was fended off by Romans who used pila to defend themselves.
+The missiles killed or wounded a number of Helvetii warriors, while other pila got stuck in attackers' shields.
+Roman legionaries cheered, drew their swords, and advanced downhill.
+The Helvetii advance had been halted and now the Romans charged into them with the advantage of coming in from the high ground.
+Many Helvetii warriors had pila sticking out of their shields and threw them aside to fight unencumbered, which made them more vulnerable.
+The four legions of the main battle line drove the Helvetii back down the slope, across the plain, towards the hill where their families had awaited them.

 While the legions pursued the Helvetii across the plain between the hills, the Boii and the Tulingi arrived with 15,000 men to assist the Helvetii, flanking the Romans on one side.
-At that point, the Helvetii returned to the battle in earnest.
-When the Tulingi and the Boii started circumventing the Romans, Caesar redeployed his third line to resist the assault of the Boii and Tulingi, keeping his first and second line committed to chasing the Helvetii.
+The Helvetii returned to the battle and when the Tulingi and the Boii started circumventing the Romans, Caesar redeployed his third line to resist their assaults, while keeping his first and second line committed to chasing the Helvetii.